francescovogelezang/DGA/chapter2.md

 (3) Such exclusive right shall be granted in the context of a relevant service or concession contract in compliance with applicable Union and national public procurement and concession award rules, or, in the case of a contract of a value for which neither Union nor national public procurement and concession award rules are applicable, in compliance with the principles of transparency, equal treatment and non-discrimination on grounds of nationality.

 (4) In all cases not covered by paragraph 3 and where the general interest purpose cannot be fulfilled without granting an exclusive right, the principles of transparency, equal treatment and non-discrimination on grounds of nationality shall apply.

-(5) The period of exclusivity of the right to re-use data shall not exceed three years.
+(5) The period of exclusivity of the right to re-use data shall not exceed 12 months with the possibility of a further 12-month extension, subject to approval by the competent body referred to in Article 7(1).
 Where a contract is concluded, the duration of the contract awarded shall be as aligned with the period of exclusivity.

 (6) The award of an exclusive right pursuant to paragraphs (2) to (5), including the reasons why it is necessary to grant such a right, shall be transparent and be made publicly available online, regardless of a possible publication of an award of a public procurement and concessions contract.

-(7) Agreements or other practices falling within the scope of the prohibition in paragraph 1, which do not meet the conditions set out in paragraph 2, and which were concluded before the date of entry into force of this Regulation shall be terminated at the end of the contract and in any event at the latest within three years after the date of entry into force of this Regulation.
+(7) Agreements or other practices falling within the scope of the prohibition in paragraph 1, which do not meet the conditions set out in paragraph 2, and which were concluded before the date of entry into force of this Regulation shall be terminated at the end of the contract and in any event at the latest within two years after the date of entry into force of this Regulation.

 ### Article 5 Conditions for re-use

-(1) Public sector bodies which are competent under national law to grant or refuse access for the re-use of one or more of the categories of data referred to in Article 3 (1) shall make publicly available the conditions for allowing such re-use.
-In that task, they may be assisted by the competent bodies referred to in Article 7 (1).
+(1) Public sector bodies which are competent under national law to grant or refuse access for the re-use of one or more of the categories of data referred to in Article 3 (1) shall make publicly available the conditions for allowing such re-use via the single information point referred to in Article 8.
+In that task, they may be assisted by the competent bodies referred to in Article 7(1).

 (2) Conditions for re-use shall be non-discriminatory, proportionate and objectively justified with regard to categories of data and purposes of re-use and the nature of the data for which re-use is allowed.
 These conditions shall not be used to restrict competition.

 (3) Public sector bodies may impose an obligation to re-use only pre-processed data where such pre-processing aims to anonymize or pseudonymise personal data or delete commercially confidential information, including trade secrets.

-(4) Public sector bodies may impose obligations
+(4) In duly justified circumstances public sector bodies may impose obligations:

-(a) to access and re-use the data within a secure processing environment provided and controlled by the public sector ;
+(a) to access and re-use the data remotely within a secure processing environment provided and controlled by the public sector; or

 (b)  to access and re-use the data within the physical premises in which the secure processing environment is located, if remote access cannot be allowed without jeopardising the rights and interests of third parties.